arthurgassner/personal-site/src/data/about.md

 # Intro

 I am a software engineer at [biped.ai](https://www.biped.ai) where we build a device assisting visually-impaired people navigate their surroundings.
 I like to build things, be it software, robots or relationships.
-If you think I can be helpful to you or would like to meet me, please feel free to reach out.
+If you think I can be helpful to you or you would like to meet me, please feel free to reach out.

 # Some history